hamadkamorudeen/ecommerce-sales-analysis/README.md

 - **Total revenue** across the clean dataset was **£8,887,208.89**
 - **PAPER CRAFT, LITTLE BIRDIE** was the top-performing product by both revenue and quantity sold
 - **United Kingdom** accounted for the vast majority of all revenue across 37 countries
-- Revenue showed a clear **Q4 spike (October–November)**, consistent with holiday gift buying — the retailer primarily sells occasion gifts
+- Revenue showed a clear **Q4 spike (October–November)**, consistent with holiday gift buying, the retailer primarily sells occasion gifts
 - **25% of raw transactions** had no CustomerID, pointing to guest checkouts or data collection gaps
 - A small number of **high-volume wholesale orders** heavily skew the quantity distribution
 - The **top 10 customers** generate a disproportionately high share of revenue, consistent with a B2B wholesale business model